ketankshukla/tetris/RESET_PROJECT_GUIDE.md

 1. **Database Connection Issues**:
    - Verify your DATABASE_URL is correct in both your local .env file and Vercel environment variables
    - Make sure your IP address is allowed in Neon's connection settings
-   - Run `node database-test.js` to test the connection directly
+   - Run `node tools.js` and select option for database-test.js to test the connection directly

 2. **API Endpoint Issues**:
    - Check the browser console for any error messages